toolbear/soon/README.md

   Take your time.
 There's no late penalty.
 Soon assumes longer breaks will occur every few sessions even so much as skipping an entire work/rest cycle.

-  *If you consistently take longer breaks Soon will eventually increase the default break duration*
+  *If you consistently take longer breaks soon will eventually increase the default break duration*

 5. **Take a nap when sleepy**